City

 1. Corewell Health

-Corewell Health is a leading healthcare provider in Trenton, MI.
-They offer a range of medical services and are known for their commitment to patient care.
-Employees benefit from a competitive salary and a supportive work environment.
+Corewell Health is a leading healthcare provider in Trenton, offering a range of medical services.
+They are known for their commitment to patient care and employee wellness.

 2. Bob Evans Restaurants

-Bob Evans Restaurants is a popular dining chain with locations in Trenton, MI.
-They provide a welcoming atmosphere for both customers and employees.
-The company offers a decent salary and opportunities for career growth.
+Bob Evans Restaurants is a popular dining chain with locations in Trenton.
+They offer a family-friendly atmosphere and are known for their hearty American cuisine.

 3. Big Boy Restaurant